 So what vaccines are likely to be offered to you and your family and how will they work?

 There are around a dozen different vaccine candidates currently in trials around the world, with three vaccines likely to be approved for use in the United States.

-The vaccine closest to approval in the US is the Pfizer vaccine.
+The vaccine closest to approval for Covid 19 in the US is the Pfizer vaccine.
 This week the Pfizer vaccine was rolled out in Britain, making it the first vaccine to be offered to citizens in a Western nation.

 The Pfizer vaccine has been shown in studies to be around 95% effective in preventing Covid.
 The FDA has confirmed the safety of the vaccine, and met last week to formally approve it for use in the US.
 The first batch of the vaccine will begin to be distributed here this week.

 The Pfizer vaccine requires two separate injections to be administered 21 days apart.
 Early studies have shown that recipients gain some protection from the virus around ten days after the first dose is given, with fuller immunity kicking in after the second dose.
 The vaccine is not recommended for people with a history of severe allergic reactions, after two British health workers – both with histories of anaphylaxis – developed symptoms after their vaccinations.

 The challenge posed by the Pfizer vaccine is its storage requirements.
 The vaccine needs to be kept in specialised ultra-cold freezers at a temperature of minus 94 degrees Fahrenheit.
 As many hospitals and pharmacies don’t have access to these freezers, the rollout of this vaccine will be tricky, particularly for those in rural areas.